antiAIbyTsinghua/antiAI/README.md

     python main.py --test --clean

-When it finished, it will print test finished.
+When it finished, it will print `Test finished!`.

 To generate a new key:

     python main.py --genkey

-We strongly recommend you keeping the key carefully!
+We strongly recommend you to keep the key carefully!

 To protect files from AI recognitions and encrypt them with a certain key: